magento/magento2-page-builder/docs/index.md

 # Page Builder pre-release access

-Pre-release access to Page Builder is opened to all Magento Partners with *no support* from Magento team.
+Pre-release access to Page Builder is opened to all Magento Partners with *no support* from Magento.
 Use this access to:

 - Explore extension points to build custom modules and integrations for 3rd party services, such as Facebook and Instagram.